Soumili-Saha/BreastCancerAI/README.md

 ## 🔬 About the Project

-This application uses a trained convolutional neural network (CNN) model to predict the likelihood of breast cancer based on uploaded images (e.g., Ultradsound images).
+This application uses a trained convolutional neural network (CNN) model to predict the likelihood of breast cancer based on uploaded images (e.g., Ultrasound images).
 It is built using:

 - 🧠 **TensorFlow/Keras** for model training
 - 🖼️ **Gradio** for an interactive web-based interface